cebericus/vopt-cuda/README.md

 developing CUDA program.

-Therefore, I have designed and implemented the Visual Occupancy and Performance Tool (VOPT) for CUDA with a user-supportive graphical interface.
-VOPT combines the basic CUDA resources: deviceQuery, Occupancy Calculator and Command-Line Profiler log files into a unified, visual reference and analysis tool.
+Therefore, I have designed and implemented the Visual Occupancy and Performance Tool (VOPT) for CUDA.
+VOPT combines the basic
+CUDA resources: deviceQuery, Occupancy Calculator and Command-Line Profiler log files into a unified, visual reference and analysis tool.
 This removes several practical obstacles for the CUDA programmer and facilitates the analysis and optimization of